 The following countries have participated previously, but have not publicly confirmed their participation in next year’s competition:

-- Czech Republic – Despite revealing that submissions for ESCZ 2022 being open later this month, CT is yet to confirm officially, if they will be participating at the 2022 Eurovision Song Contest.
+- Czech Republic – Despite revealing that submissions for ESCZ 2022 are being open later this month, CT is yet to confirm officially, if they will be participating in the 2022 Eurovision Song Contest.